 Q: Can I use zinc oxide sunscreen on my baby or toddler?

 A: Absolutely.
 Zinc oxide is one of the safest active ingredients for sunscreens used on babies and toddlers.
 It's a physical blocker, which means it's less likely to cause skin irritation than chemical sunscreens.
-Always check with your pediatrician if you have concerns.
+Always consult your pediatrician if you have any concerns.

 Q: How often should I reapply zinc oxide sunscreen?

-Q: How much zinc oxide should a sunscreen be considered "broad spectrum"?
+Q: How much zinc oxide should a sunscreen have to be considered "broad spectrum"?

-A: Sunscreens are considered a "broad spectrum" if they protect against UVA and UVB rays.
-Zinc oxide is one of the few active ingredients that does this.
+A: Sunscreens are considered "broad spectrum" if they protect against UVA and UVB rays.
+Zinc oxide is one of the few active ingredients that exhibit this property.
 While there isn't a definitive percentage that guarantees broad-spectrum protection, a concentration of at least 20% is generally a good benchmark.

 Conclusion